-The Research Unit BOREA “Biology of Aquatic Organisms and Ecosystems » aims at investigating evolutionary biology and ecology of aquatic organisms.
-The objective is to understand the origin, the role and the evolutionary mechanisms of aquatic biodiversity (from molecules to ecosystems) and to contribute predicting the responses to global, anthropogenic and climatic, changes.
+The BOREA “Biology of Aquatic Organisms and Ecosystems” Lab aims to investigate biology and ecology of aquatic organisms and habitats in natural and impacted ecosystems.
+Using a transdisciplinary and integrative approach, the objective is to understand the origin, the role and the evolutionary mechanisms in aquatic biodiversity (from molecules to ecosystems), the interactions (i) between organisms and (ii) with their environment, as a response to global anthropogenic and climatic changes.

 A large array of biological models is studied, including micro-organisms (bacteria and diatoms) and metazoa (such as cnidaria, annelids, molluscs, crustaceans, echinoderms, chondrichthyans, teleosts…) selected for their phylogenetic positions, their biological cycles and their ecological and economic relevancies.

 The BOREA’s Lab covers a large spectrum of aquatic ecosystems: oceanic, coastal and freshwater, hydro-systems, temperate, tropical and arctic regions as well as “natural” and anthropised environments.

 With a large range of scientific disciplines, BOREA is built on interdisciplinarity and promote the development of complementary and integrated studies on both the diversity and evolution of aquatic organisms and ecosystems: biochemistry, genomics, molecular and cellular biology, “evolution ecology and development”, endocrinology, ecophysiology, ecotoxicology systematics, phylogeny, phylogeography, functional ecology, modelling, community ecology, biogeography, macroecology.